Maskless Sununu shaking kids' hands raises concerns

 “While he predicts the pandemic will grow worse in New Hampshire, he himself doesn’t even follow CDC guidelines to protect himself and those around him from this deadly virus,” Sherman said.

-Republican Councilor David Wheeler attended Monday’s meeting remotely from his home in Milford, but all other councilors were at the table Monday.
+Republican Councilor David Wheeler attended Monday’s meeting remotely from his Milford home, but other councilors were at the table Monday.

 While many people attended Executive Council meetings this summer without face masks, about 20 percent of the attendees wore masks Monday, an apparent response to the growing surge.